 1) What is a Debt Settlement Contract?

-A debt settlement contract (debt settlement agreement) is a document detailing how a debtor will pay their creditor through the help of a negotiating party.
-The debtor here is the individual that owes, while the creditor is the one that’s owed.
+A debt settlement contract (debt settlement agreement) is a document detailing how a debtor will pay their creditor with the help of a negotiating party.
+The debtor here is the individual who owes, while the creditor is the one owed.
 The negotiator (debt settlement company), helps parties to negotiate for a reduced debt sum, and propose new repayment terms.

 Debt settlement companies often come in when debtors can’t repay their debt.
 They negotiate with creditors on your behalf.